Osnitz/TP2_Synthese_PILLOT_LABOURE/README.md

 request for each of our arguments.
 It is important to open the file for the first time using O_TRUNC to erase the file's content if it already exists.
 In subsequent iterations, we use O_APPEND so that data blocks are added without erasing the previous ones.

+5. Despite several hours of debugging, we have not been able to get rid of the unknown error we are encountering.
+The logic of the code seems correct to us and to our lab supervisor, but we are unable to provide functional code.
+We have identified that the problem seems to originate from the receiveACK() function.
+We still have the printf statements that we used to debug our program.